 Although the range of procedures performed by interventional radiologists is broad, the unifying concept is the application of image guidance and minimally invasive techniques that minimize risks to the patient.

-Our team of certified professionals is here to help you understand more about vascular and interventional radiology services in Bend, Oregon.
+Our team of certified physicians is here to help you understand more about vascular and interventional radiology services in Central Oregon.
 To learn more about the benefits and risks of these procedures, please call our office and find out more today.

 About Vascular and Interventional Radiology